aminadan12/patient-care-equity-sql-analysis/README.md

 - `docs/literature_review.md` – healthcare context and background
 - `docs/methodology.md` – dataset scope, metric definitions, and limitations
 - `docs/discussion.md` – interpretation of findings

-## Conclusion
-This project uses SQL to examine how inefficiency and inequity can appear together in patient care pathways.